slcs-jsc/mptrac/README.md

     cd mptrac

-The GNU Scientific Library (https://www.gnu.org/software/gsl) is required for numerical operations and the Unidata netCDF library (http://www.unidata.ucar.edu/software/netcdf) is needed file-I/O.
+The GNU Scientific Library (https://www.gnu.org/software/gsl) is required for numerical calculations and the Unidata netCDF library (http://www.unidata.ucar.edu/software/netcdf) is needed file-I/O.
 Copies of these libraries can be found in the repository, if they are not available on your system.
 A script is provided to build the libraries: